 - More umami please –

-- I love adding a fruity relish, like this sweet and spicy peach relish, or a mango relish.
+- I love adding a fruity relish, like this sweet and spicy peach relish, or a mango relish, or a sweet and spicy strawberry chili relish.
 This adds a fruity freshness and sweetness to your steak sandwich.

 - Caramelized onion